YuxiaWu/YuxiaWu.github.io/_pages/about.md

 - **Medical image processing**: medical image registration, brain image analysis, computer aided diagnosis
 - **AI for science**: molecular graph analysis

-<span style="color:red">I am interested in conducting interdisciplinary research and open to collaborations with academic and industry partners in my research areas.
-If you are interested in working together, please feel free to contact me.</span>
+I am interested in conducting interdisciplinary research and open to collaborations with academic and industry partners in my research areas.
+If you are interested in working together, please feel free to contact me.

 > "Imagination is more important than knowledge.
 For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution." – Albert Einstein